Mishthy7i/Microproject-1st-sem/README.md

 # 🛒 Supermarket Simulation System

-A C++-based console application that simulates the **online shopping experience**, developed as a 1st semester micro project at **Madhav Institute of Technology & Science, Gwalior**.
+A C++ based console application that simulates the **online shopping experience**, developed as a 1st semester micro project at **Madhav Institute of Technology & Science, Gwalior**.

 ---